kubedb/docs/docs/setup/install/kubedb.md

 section_menu_id: setup
 ---

-# Install KubeDB Enterprise Edition
+# Install KubeDB

-KubeDB Enterprise edition is the open core version of [KubeDB](https://github.com/kubedb/operator).
-It includes all the features (clustering, etc.) of KubeDB Community Edition and extends it by automating Day 2 operations, improving security and productivity. `Enterprise Edition` can be used to manage KubeDB custom resources in any Kubernetes namespace.
+KubeDB is a Kubernetes Native Database Management Solution that simplifies and automates routine database tasks such as Provisioning, Monitoring, Upgrading, Patching, Scaling, Volume Expansion, Backup, Recovery, Failure detection, and repair for various popular databases on any private and public clouds.

 - Back and recovery - KubeDB will provide backup & recovery of databases using Stash.
 - Upgrade and Scaling - KubeDB will provide operator managed human-in-the-loop patch and minor upgrade, downgrade and scaling operations
-- SSL Support - KubeDB Enterprise operator supports SSL certificate management for supported database types via Jetstack’s [cert-manager](https://cert-manager.io/) project.
+- SSL Support - KubeDB operator supports SSL certificate management for supported database types via Jetstack’s [cert-manager](https://cert-manager.io/) project.
 - User Management with HashiCorp Vault - KubeDB supports user management using HashiCorp Vault via [KubeVault](https://kubevault.com/) project.
-- Web Dashboard - KubeDB Enterprise offers a web based management console with Prometheus and Grafana integration for monitoring.
+- Web Dashboard - KubeDB offers a web based management console with Prometheus and Grafana integration for monitoring.
-- Connection Pooling - KubeDB Enterprise edition offers PgBouncer support for PostgreSQL and ProxySQL support for MySQL and Percona XtraDB.
+- Connection Pooling - KubeDB edition offers PgBouncer support for PostgreSQL and ProxySQL support for MySQL and Percona XtraDB.

-A full features comparison between KubeDB Enterprise Edition and community version can be found [here](/docs/overview/README.md).

-If you are willing to try KubeDB Enterprise Edition, you can grab a **30 days trial** license from [here](https://license-issuer.appscode.com/?p=kubedb-enterprise).

-## Get a Trial License
+## Get a Free Trial License

-In this section, we are going to show you how you can get a **30 days trial** license for KubeDB Enterprise edition.
+In this section, we are going to show you how you can get a **30 days trial** license for KubeDB.
 You can get a license for your Kubernetes cluster by going through the following steps:

-- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/?p=kubedb-enterprise) and fill up the form.
+- At first, go to [AppsCode License Server](https://appscode.com/issue-license?p=kubedb) and fill up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address. **You must provide your work email address**.
-- Then, select `KubeDB Enterprise Edition` in the product field.
+- Then, select `KubeDB` in the product field.
 - Now, provide your cluster ID.
 You can get your cluster ID easily by running the following command:

 ```bash